 Managers consider corporate culture as something that is hard to measure or change.
 Hence, many choose not to invest in strategies despite all the proofs and tools available.

-Businesses often nourishes and invests in growing a customer base rather than cultivating a pleasant work culture.
+Businesses often nourish and invest in growing a customer base rather than cultivating a pleasant work culture.
 It is not as hard as it seems to attract new customers and retain the existing ones.
 Listen to our webinar with Gordon Tredgold and learn all the reasons why your business is failing to scale up the customer base.

 “Culture is what guides people when there is nobody to lead them.”